 What happens next is human nature at work: happy customers do as they are asked - and post their review to whatever reviews site the business has chosen.
 Less happy customers 'rebel' and post to Google.

-It is probably best illustrated with real-life examples (we are using estate agency here, because the deflection is most marked with them, but the principle applies across the board)...
+It is probably best illustrated with real-life examples (we are using estate agency here, because the 'deflection' is so marked with them, but the principle applies across the board, whatever the business)...

 Here is one that is rapidly attaining mythical status:

 If you look closely (and how many searchers do that these days?) you will see that this business is rated 4.7 (or 4.8) out of 5 on an - unspecified - reviews site (it is actually allAgents.co.uk).
 BUT 1.0 on Google - which is not only displaying that score in the business's header, but prominently displaying it again when the potential customer scrolls down and reinforcing that negative impression with both rich snippets and the reviews themselves.

 What we have here is an example of three of the business's dissatisfied customers completely dominating the impression of that business in search.

 Why has this happened?
 What follows is an educated guess - but a highly educated guess nonetheless.
 Bradleys joined allAgents.co.uk way back at the end of 2012 - long before Google reviews were a viable solution for businesses.
 They put a massive effort into becoming the dominant business in their local area on that site - and have succeeded in spades.

 Then Google came along.
 What should have happened then?
 Well, at some stage Bradleys should have realised that they needed to reassess their reviews strategy.